sayankashyap/Pizza-Order-Analytics/README.md

 ## Project Overview

 The **Pizza Order Analytics** project aims to analyze and manage data related to pizza orders, ingredients, customers, and transactions using SQL Workbench.
-This project provides insights into order trends, customer preferences, and business performance through various SQL queries and data operations.
+This project provides insights into order trends, customer preferences and business performance through various SQL queries and data operations.

 ## Features